automl/learna/README.md

 ### Single Decision Process via `make`

 To limit computational costs we provide commands to reproduce our results for single target structures of any of the benchmarks instead of providing a pipeline directly involving entire datasets.
-However, we also provide scripts for running our code on an entire dataset using a `MOAB` cluster.
 The following commands will run one of the finally selected configurations on a single target structure

 #### *LEARNA*
 ```